WEBSITE UPDATES IN PROGRESS - PLEASE STAY TUNED!

 To build a global community with wool

-We are committed to amplifying the voices and philosophies of Indigenous artisans and celebrating Felt as a living art form and enduring social fabric.
+We are committed to amplifying the voices of Central Asian and Mongolian artisans, celebrating Felt and honoring the Indigenous process as a living art form and enduring social fabric.
 Through interactive art exhibits, workshops and community events, we promote a deeper understanding of the art, science and history of wool and Felt.

 our vision